 Beyond releasing oil from reserves, Lee said there’s not much American presidents can do to lower gas prices.
-The Biden administration has tried just about everything since February, he said, short of some of the more radical ideas like banning oil and gasoline exports, and the benefits have only been marginal.
+The Biden administration tried just about everything since February, he said, short of some of the more radical ideas like banning oil and gasoline exports, and the benefits have only been marginal.

-President Joe Biden has also faced criticism that he contributed to high gas prices by blocking construction of the Keystone XL pipeline, which would have carried oil from Alberta, Canada, to Steele City, Nebraska.
+Biden has also faced criticism that he contributed to high gas prices by blocking construction of the Keystone XL pipeline, which would have carried oil from Alberta, Canada, to Steele City, Nebraska.

 However, officials were not planning for the pipeline to be in service until 2023, so the cancellation of the project isn’t factoring into our current prices yet.
 Experts say the pipeline’s impact on gas prices would have been minimal.

 Even the release of oil from strategic reserves, which Lee and Cinquegrana said was the most effective move, probably only accounts for a small fraction of the drop in gas prices since June.

 The White House asked OPEC+ to increase its oil output, but that effort was mostly unsuccessful, Lee said.
 The administration has tried to ramp up domestic output, though it’s not a quick fix — measures aimed at increasing output typically won’t produce benefits for at least 6 to 9 months, he said.